soundpress/RulesOfNYC/docs/c19/index.rst

          B. When a cancellation payment is made, the Driver's obligation to make lease payments terminates immediately.

    (6) Deposit information.
 Each lease must include the information regarding deposits required by 35 RCNY § 58-21(e).

+   (7) No Driver Lease Payments through TPEP.
+An owner may not require a driver to make a lease payment pursuant to this section utilizing the TPEP system.